threatanatomy/tablog/content/en/posts/004-analyzing-a-dotnet-c2-agent.md

 | SHA256    | 2110af4e9c7a4f7a39948cdd696fcd8b 4cdbb7a6a5bf5c5a277b779cc1bf8577 |

-After opening the binary in [PEStudio](https://www.winitor.com/download), we can identify some interesting things:
+After opening the binary in [PEStudio](https://www.winitor.com/download), we see some interesting things:

 ![alt text](/img/004-pestudio1.png "PEStudio Analysis")

 1. PEStudio identifies the binary as of "Microsoft .NET" type.
-2. The binary appears to have been compiled on September 05, 2023, so it is recent (this value can be altered so it is not 100% reliable).
+2. The binary appears to have been compiled on September 05 2023, so it is recent (this value can be altered so it is not 100% reliable).
 3. The path to the "debug" file of the binary is identified, which contains \obj\Debug, a standard directory created by Visual Studio.

-These factors seem to suggest that it is a .NET program; additionally, by analyzing some of the other sections of information provided by PEStudio we can get further confirmation of this:
+These factors seem to suggest that it is a .NET program; additionally, by analyzing some of the other sections provided by PEStudio we can get further confirmation of this:

 ![alt text](/img/004-pestudio2.png "PEStudio Indicators")